 Maneuverability & Design

-Design of Uppababy Vista is fantastic.
-At the first sight you can see how sturdy the stroller is and how smoothly it rides with wheel suspension.
+The design of Uppababy Vista is fantastic.
+At first sight, you can see how sturdy the stroller is and how smoothly it rides with wheel suspension.

-Not counting the footrest on the seat (read more on that in Traveling with Uppababy Vista section).
+Not counting the footrest on the seat (read more on that in the Traveling with Uppababy Vista section below).

-It’s an all-terrain stroller that lasted us for cobblestones, uneven sidewalks, mountain hikes, it didn’t fail in those aspects.
+It’s an all-terrain stroller that lasted us for cobblestones, uneven sidewalks, and mountain hikes, it didn’t fail in those aspects.
 I would say it runs just as smoothly as Baby Jogger City Mini GT2 that’s meant for off-roading.

 The brake system is good enough.
 It has a green & red indicator that informs parents if the brake is engaged or released.